awslabs/sagemaker-debugger/README.md

 - [How It Works](#how-it-works)

 ## Overview
-Amazon SageMaker Debugger is an AWS service to automatically debug your machine learning training process.
-It helps you develop better, faster, cheaper models by catching common errors quickly.
+Amazon SageMaker Debugger is an AWS service which help you automate the debugging of machine learning training jobs.
+It can assist in developing better, faster and cheaper models by catching common errors quickly.
 It supports TensorFlow, PyTorch, MXNet, and XGBoost on Python 3.6+.

-- Zero-code-change experience on SageMaker and AWS Deep Learning containers.
+- Zero Script Change experience on SageMaker when using supported versions of SageMaker Framework containers or AWS Deep Learning containers
+- Full visibility into any tensor part of the training process
+- Real-time training job monitoring through Rules
-- Automated anomaly detection and state assertions.
+- Automated anomaly detection and state assertions
-- Realtime training job monitoring and visibility into any tensor value.
+- Interactive exploration of saved tensors
-- Distributed training and TensorBoard support.
+- Distributed training support

-There are two ways to use it: Automatic mode and configurable mode.

-- Automatic mode: No changes to your training script.
-Specify the rules you want and launch a SageMaker Estimator job.
-- Configurable mode: More powerful, lets you specify exactly which tensors and collections to save.
-Use the Python API within your script.
+- TensorBoard support

+## Examples
-## Example: Amazon SageMaker Zero-Code-Change
+### Amazon SageMaker Zero Script Change
 This example uses a zero-script-change experience, where you can use your training script as-is.
 See the [example notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger) for more details.
 ```python